routingblog/arbitration/content/docs/arbitration_legal.md

     This is the strongest "pro-arbitration" note so far.
 Even so, it merely states that there is "little emperical evidence" that arbitrators don't follow the law and has other fairly weak claims.

+    {{< details "Drahozal - Lawless - Conclusion" >}}
+    Clearly more research is needed to evaluate the extent to which arbitration actually is "lawless."
+The research to date, however, suggests that perhaps arbitration is less lawless than is sometimes feared.
+    {{< /details >}}

 ---

 1. Knapp, C. L. (2002).
 Taking Contracts Private: The Quiet Revolution in Contract Law.
 Fordham Law Review, 71(3), 761–798. (unread)